leapdao/leapdao-website/src/blog/content/DAI-enabled-as-Plasma-Asset.md

 <img src="/img/blog/daiTx.png" alt="Plasma Roadmap">

-The advantage of executing these DAI transactions on a layer 2 solutions like Plasma - unlike in the case of simple sidechains such as POA’s xDAI chain - is the fact that wallet operators can benefit from the market making opportunity and create exit markets thanks to fast withdrawals.
+Layer 2 scalability solutions create greater network security than sidechain solutions.
+Moreover, the advantage of executing the DAI transactions on a layer 2 solution such as Plasma - unlike in the case of simple sidechains such as POA’s xDAI chain - is the fact that wallet operators can benefit from the market making opportunity and create exit markets thanks to fast withdrawals.
 Even though in layer 2 exit duration is longer than on sidechains, wallet operators can think of business models to provide services to the users as they off board them to the mainnet.
-Moreover, layer 2 scalability solutions create greater network security than sidechain solutions.
-Utilisation of layer 2 solutions could prove essential in achieving mass adoption, as users will find a fast and more seamless experience when enrolling in decentralized services.
+In general, utilisation of layer 2 solutions could prove essential in achieving mass adoption, as users will find a fast and more seamless experience when enrolling in decentralized services.

 We’d like to invite hackers and wallet operators to build on top of Plasma DAI or pDAI with our simple [Ethereum compatible RPC](https://docs.leapdao.org/json-rpc/web3.eth/) and our running [testnet](https://testnet.leapdao.org) and [mainnet](https://mainnet.leapdao.org).